By Cady Corman

 Special to Black Press

-Cady Corman is the director of communications and fundraising for Habitat for Humanity Vancouver Island North
+Cady Corman is the director of communications and fundraising at Habitat for Humanity Vancouver Island North